moutro/moutro/README.md

 I'm a Wix and Hubspot Developer, and a Tech Content Writer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from California and Toronto.

-- 🔭 I’m currently working on a really cool JavaScript Course (to *finally* become strong in JS) and building a Swagger API
+- :rocket: I’m currently working on a really cool JavaScript Course (to *finally* become strong in JS) and building a Swagger API

 - 🔭 I just finished a really cool Git-GitHub course to refresh my skills and using both on real-world projects now!